rachlally/tech-blog-spot/README.md

 # Tech Blog Spot
-A CMS-style blog spot to talk tech
+A CMS-style blog spot to write about tech

 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?
+As a new developer, being able to build confidence in programming can be a slow process.
+Writing about tech is just another way to grapple with all the new concepts.
+Hopefully by creating this site, I will gain confidence learning and writing about tech in order to grow in my new role as a developer.

+I learned more about the uses of handlebars for templating a website.
+I learned to apply CRUD functionality to a site.
+I became more comfortable with routing backend data and front end functionality.
+I learned how to deploy a site to Heroku.

 ## Installation